 It is broken beyond repair.
-In essence, we don't have a health care system here in the disease management system and it's very dysfunctional and what's said is that the majority of that disease is preventable because is related to the lifestyles choices about how people live unless we can shift that vast enterprise of disease management and direction of health promotion and prevention, and figure out how to make that pay.
+In essence, we don't have a health care system.
+We have a disease management system and it's very dysfunctional and what's said is that the great majority of that disease is preventable, because is related to the lifestyles, choices of how people live.

-We've got things really out of alignment there I think if I'm going to have a healthier society, governments, individuals and private sectors all will have to put this same direction.
-This is not solely made on individual choice.
-At the moment, I think lots of thing have stack people to started making the right choices.
+We've got things really out of alignment there.
+I think if we are going to have a healthier society, governments, individuals and private sectors all have to pull together in the same direction.
+This is not solely a matter of individual choice.
+At the moment, I think lots of things are stacked against people making better choices.

-I can Iook at their family history, but maybe in the near future we'll look at their genome as well.
-In the part of history we spot some of he risks, we look at the life styles choices they're making and we tell them to treat that in a better direction.
-There is little actually when it comes to this mainly because they're not paid for.
+I can look at their family history.
+And maybe in the near future we'll look at their genome as well.
+Their personal history.
+We spot areas of risks.
+We look at the life styles choices that they're making and we tell them how to treat that in a better direction.
+There is actually very little of that on to date, mainly because it's not paid for.

-Now, as much that we talk about prevention, that's not where we put our money.
-And the practical obstacle to making changes to us your priority for reimbursement that what insuring space for is for procedure for diagnostic test for giving drugs, it's not for pay for doctors table with the patient and talk about how you eat or teach them on breathing exercise to relax or get them advice product that is not paid for.
+You know, that as much as we talk about prevention, that's not where we put our money.
+And the practical obstacle to making changes here is priorities of reimbursement.
+That what insurance pays for is for procedure, for diagnostic test for giving drugs.
+It does not for pay for doctors, sit with the patient and talk to them about how you eat or teach them on breathing exercise, to relax or give them advice about exercise that is just not paid for.

 If I could summarize everything I know about nutrition in one sentences, just stop eating refined processed and manufacture foods it's that easy.
 That is what changed drastically in my lifetime.
 I grew up in the late 1940's, 1950's and my family always sat down to two meals a day that were cooked room scratch.